owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 neither are the [examples](../Architecture/MAExamples.md). \
-Once a PR is "ready to review", please trigger the workflows on [GitHub](https://github.com/owkin/MAKit/actions) to ensure these additional tests have completed.
+Once a PR is "ready to review", please trigger the workflows on [GitHub](https://github.com/owkin/MAKit/actions) to ensure these additional tests have succeeded.

 ### Local